 Power of 10 to power the one: Coding for Mars

-Our developers can spend hours arguing about which programming language is the most popular on Earth, but when it comes to Mars, the answer is clear – it's C. Most of the software on Curiosity, the only operating rover on the planet's surface, is built in it (it was 2,5 million lines in 2012 and should be much more as of today).
+Our developers can spend hours arguing about which programming language is the most popular on Earth, but when it comes to Mars, the answer is clear – it's C. Most of the software on Curiosity, the NASA rover operating on the planet's surface, is built in it (it was 2,5 million lines in 2012 and should be much more as of today).
 It also has over 1 million lines of Java and C++ code that are responsible for driving the rover and controlling its robotic arm.

 But the most curious thing about Curiosity code is HOW it was written.